 Be realistic when it comes to your first couple of sessions on the water.
 There will likely be some stiffness the first couple of times, and you do have to get your balance back.

-Your are ready to Paddle Board - but is the Water Ready for You?
+You Are Ready to Paddle Board - But Is The Water Ready for You?

 Check Water Access Points

 If you start through a public access point, make sure you can actually access the water.
 Sometimes beaches and parks are gated off during the off season.

 As keen as you might be to get out on the water, ice can be a real hazard and should be avoided.
 If the water is extremely frigid still, stay close to shore and pick calm conditions to go out in.
 Check out our full guide for winter (and early season paddling) to make sure you stay safe.

 Water levels usually are quite high in the spring, so double check the levels where you plan to paddle.
 High water levels can sometimes be as dangerous as lower water levels.
 Things that were not underwater last fall may be submerged now, causing a hazard.
 Also, “dead heads”, which are floating logs, are a pretty common sight in lakes just after the ice has melted, so keep your eyes open!